moneykit/yodlee-api-client/docs/ConfigsApi.md

 Get Subscribed Notification Events

-The get events service provides the list of events for which consumers subscribed <br>to receive notifications. <br>
+The get events service provides the list of events for which consumers subscribed to receive notifications. <br>

 ### Example
 ```python